 If you think you need cannabis for medical purposes, please see your health care provider.
 Cannabis grown for medical purposes can be quite different from recreational cannabis.
-In addition to having different chemical components, recreational cannabis obtained illegally is not regulated in the same way that medical marijuana is and can contain other dangerous substances such as pesticides, heavy metals and other contaminants.
+Medical cannabis also has different rules than recreational cannabis.

 What are the effects of cannabis use?

 The effects of cannabis depend on a number of factors such as: how much was used, cannabis potency, how often use occurs, how it was consumed, age, mood and environment, physical and mental health, and use of other substances at the same time (e.g. alcohol).
 (Source: CAMH)

 The Centre for Addiction and Mental Health (CAMH) has developed recommendations to reduce potential negative health effects including not using cannabis.

 - Know what you’re using and choose lower-risk, less potent (lower THC), cannabis products

 - Don’t use synthetic , or man-made, versions of cannabis (e.g. K2 or Spice)

 - Avoid smoking cannabis – choose something safer like vaporizers or edibles